All Episodes

 Oh, it's pretty cool, isn't it?

-Oh man, it sounds good.
+Oh, man, it sounds good.

-You have a fascinating guest there tonight, and he mentioned CERN earlier.
+Fascinating guest there tonight, and he mentioned CERN earlier.

 You hear about these increases in their TEVs, that they're spinning these particles around faster and faster and faster.